 b.
 Licensees whose patient care in the Commonwealth is limited to professional services rendered at or on behalf of federal, state, county or municipal health care facilities; or

 c.
 Limited licensees pursuant to M.G.L. c.
 112, § 9.

+(j) Domestic Violence and Sexual Violence Training.
+Pursuant to M.G.L. c.
+112, § 264, applicants and licensees shall participate in Domestic Violence and Sexual Violence Training once as a condition for licensure, renewal, revival or reinstatement of licensure.
+The Board, in consultation with the Department of Public Health, will identify programs or courses of study that meet the standards required by this provision and provide its licensees with a list of such programs or courses.
+This is a one-time training requirement.

+(k) MassHealth Requirement.
+Pursuant to M.G.L. c.
+112, §§ 2 and 9, applicants and licensees shall apply to participate in MassHealth, either as a provider of services or as a nonbilling provider for the limited purpose of ordering and referring services in the MassHealth program, as a condition for licensure, renewal, revival or reinstatement of licensure.
+A physician who is not engaged in the practice of medicine is exempt from the MassHealth requirement.

+(l) Child Abuse and Neglect Training.
+Pursuant to M.G.L. c.
+119, § 51A(k), applicants and licensees shall complete training in recognizing and reporting suspected child abuse and neglect.
+Physicians may comply with the training requirement by: receiving training in child abuse and neglect assessment in medical school education or postgraduate training; completing a hospital-sponsored training program in recognizing the signs of child abuse and neglect; completing CME in identifying and reporting child abuse and neglect; completing a Board-approved online training program or completing a specialized certification.
+This is a one-time training requirement.

-(j) Compliance with Tax Laws.
+(m) Compliance with Tax Laws.
 Pursuant to M.G.L. c.
 62C, § 49A, the applicant for a license to practice medicine shall certify, upon penalties of perjury, that he or she has complied with all the laws of the Commonwealth relating to taxes, the reporting of employees and contractors, and the withholding and remitting of child support.
 The commissioner of the department of revenue shall notify the board of any returns due or any taxes payable for an applicant.

 1. Upon reasonable cause, the commissioner of the department of revenue may issue a waiver of the certification requirement in M.G.L. c.
 62C, § 49A.